Disability Rights: Know Your Rights with Support Providers

 If the issue is not resolved, you can make a formal complaint.
 Many disability services have clear complaint processes.
 Ask someone you trust in the organisation to help you make a complaint.

 You can also seek outside support to help you make a complaint.
+Independent disability advocacy organisations can assist.
 The NDIS Quality and Safeguard Commission can help you!
-Visit their website here
+Visit their website here.

 Practical Tips for Advocating Your Rights